Prosecco & Petals

 Choosing your wedding cake flavour and style is a delicious task.
 Use it wisely as a 'treat' in amongst all the serious wedding organising and only invite those who will savour every mouthful with you.

 Scroll down for a concise guide to cake flavours, designs, trends and frequently asked wedding cake questions.

 There are endless cake flavours and combinations out there.
-However, as a wedding cake will be shared amongst a broad group of your nearest and dearest, it is not the time to try out something wacky unless you are prepared for lots of leftovers.
+However, it is not the time to try out something wacky unless you want lots of leftovers.

-These work nicely for rustic weddings or couples who are not big icing fans.
-If picking this design, it is essential to make sure the filling looks very even, and it is made by someone with a good eye for detail.
+These cute cakes work nicely for rustic weddings or couples who are not big icing fans.
+If picking this design, it is essential to make sure the filling looks very even, and whoever makes it has an eye for detail.

 This clean, neat style of cake will work best with a chocolate brown colour of something else very bold, so the tone is reflected.
 Separately coloured tiers could also incorporate the wedding theme colours for those looking for extra finesse.